polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 nodes, lambda expressions are referencing lambda nodes.
 This allows you to retrieve node names, values, and their children collection - For either to manipulate these, or read their values and react accordingly.

-Notice, Hyperlambda does not separate between a _"variable"_ and a _"function invocation"_ - Hence, a node might serve as both at the same time.
-This allows you to dynamically modify your lambda structure, as you traverse it, and execute it - But this creates another problem for you, which is that you will need a mechanism to store data.
+**Notice** - Hyperlambda does not separate between a _"variable"_ and a _"function invocation"_.
+Hence, a node might serve as both at the same time.
+This allows you to dynamically modify your lambda structure, as you traverse it and execute it.
+But this creates another problem for you, which is that you will need a mechanism to store data.
 This is accomplished by prefixing a node's name with a "." character, at which point the Hyperlambda evaluator will ignore it, as it is traversing your tree, and _not_ attempt to signal that particular node as a slot.
 Think of all nodes starting with a `.` character as _"data segments"_ or variables for that matter.

-Combining _"data nodes"_ with expressions, allows you to use, modify and reference these as _"variables"_.
+Combining _"data nodes"_ with expressions, allows you to use, modify, and reference these as _"variables"_.
 Below is an example.

 ```